FA78DWA/Reading-Data-Tutorial-R/ReadingData.md

 Reading XML Files
 =================

 XML stands for *"Extensible Markup Language"*.
-For more information see [wiki\_xml](https://en.wikipedia.org/wiki/XML#Key_terminology).
+For more information see [wiki\_xml](https://en.wikipedia.org/wiki/XML#Key_terminology) and [readXML](https://www.stat.berkeley.edu/~statcur/Workshop2/Presentations/XML.pdf).
 We start by downloading and loading the `XML` package.
 Then reading the xml file with `xmlTreeParse`.

 ``` r
 library(XML)